Stormwater Permit For Construction Activity

 Supplemental Documents

-This document includes the DEC's responses to comments received during the public comment period on the draft Construction General Permit.
-(GP-0-20-001). - FAQs on Permit Requirements, 2006 (PDF) - Provides Departments answers to questions concerning permit coverage and requirements.
+- FAQs on Permit Requirements, 2006 (PDF) - The FAQs on Permit Requirements provide NYSDEC answers to questions concerning permit coverage and requirements.

-- Construction Stormwater General Permit requirements for Well Drilling Activities (PDF) - Pertinent to Well Drilling Activities consistent with the 1992 Generic Environmental Impact Statement (1992 GEIS) for Oil and Gas Well Drilling.
+- Construction Stormwater General Permit requirements for Well Drilling Activities (PDF) - This document is pertinent to Well Drilling Activities consistent with the 1992 Generic Environmental Impact Statement (1992 GEIS) for Oil and Gas Well Drilling.

 - Agricultural Best Management Practice Systems Catalogue (PDF) - This document, authored by the NYS Soil and Water Conservation Committee, includes Table II - Structural Agricultural Conservation Practices, referenced in Appendix B Tables 1 and 2 of the Construction General Permit (GP-0-20-001).

-- Summary of GP-0-20-001 as it Applies to Construction Activity on Agricultural Property (PDF) - This document is a summary of how the Construction General Permit (GP-0-20-001) applies to construction activity on agricultural property.
-It was created to replace an outdated and erroneous summary document that was being used by the agriculture community.
+- Summary of GP-0-25-001 as it Applies to Construction Activity on Agricultural Property (PDF) - This document summarizes how the CGP (GP-0-25-001) applies to construction activity on agricultural property.
+It was initially created under the previous iteration of the CGP to replace an outdated and erroneous summary document that was being used by the agriculture community.

 Process of Gaining and Terminating Permit Coverage

-To gain coverage under the Permit and subsequently terminate coverage once the project is complete, an owner or operator must follow the following general process (Permit Document).
+To gain coverage under the Permit (Permit Document) and subsequently terminate coverage once the project is complete, an owner or operator must go through the following general process:

 Eligibility